ezhuang13/qBuildr/README.md

 # qBuildr
 Builds a playlist on your Spotify account by presenting shuffled sets of songs that can be easily skipped or added.
-Includes other functionalities such as the ability to easy add specific songs by typing in the name.
+Includes other functionalities such as the ability to add multiple songs at once by typing in the name.

 Great if you've ever found yourself wanting to listen to a specific playlist but do not want to waste time searching through the entire playlist, adding songs to a queue one at a time.
 The songs are displayed, with their cover art, on a window.
 There are four buttons on the window: